0xF41/inodeyou-c/README.md

 - http://www.unixist.com/security/detecting-hidden-files/index.html (inodeyou documentation)
 - https://bitbucket.org/unixist/inodeyou/src/master/inodeyou.py (inodeyou repo)

-### Features
+## Features
-- Detects inodes hidden by working rootkits such as Diamorphine, Nurupo, LilyOfTheValley, Nuk3gh0st, and Reptile.
+- Detects regular inodes hidden by working rootkits such as Diamorphine, Nurupo, LilyOfTheValley, Nuk3gh0st, and Reptile.
 (Rootkits that work on kernel 4.x)
 - Tested on Ubuntu 16.04 LTS (64-bit)

+### Limitations
+- Does not have a recursive functionality in sub-directories (//TODO in future updates)
+- Does not detect special files such as file sockets, symbolic links, etc.

-### Installation
+## Installation
 For debian-based distros:
 ```
 sudo apt update